True Bible Facts and Biblical Stories

 -

-The self-proclaimed messiah, Arnold Potter, is this author's favorite.
+The self-proclaimed messiah, Arnold Potter, is the author's favorite example of a false prophet.

 Potter was a Mormon leader (Latter-Day Saint, 1804–1872).

-He claimed the spirit of Jesus Christ had entered his body.
+He claimed that the spirit of Jesus Christ had entered his body.

 Potter claimed to be the son of the living God.

-He died while attempting to "ascend into heaven" when he jumped off a cliff.
+He died while attempting to "ascend into heaven" by jumping off a cliff.

 -

-The last false prophet was Gabbie Hanna in 2022.
+The last false prophet was Gabbie Hanna, who made this claim in 2022.

 -